Loch Lomond & The Trossachs National Park

 Visit Loch Lomond & Trossachs National Park

-If you’re lucky enough to visit the Highlands of Scotland, Loch Lomond and the Trossachs National Park will likely be your first introduction to the majestic beauty that is the The Scottish Highlands.
+If you’re lucky enough to visit the Highlands of Scotland, Loch Lomond and the Trossachs National Park will likely be your first introduction to the majestic beauty of the north of Scotland.

-At 720 square miles (1865 sqkm) Loch Lomond & Trossachs National Park really is a grand size.
-Full of waterfalls, deep Scottish glens, rugged Highland mountains, many fresh water islands and viking history, Loch Lomond & Trossachs National Park truly is a special parkland.
+At 720 square miles (1865 sqkm) Loch Lomond & Trossachs National Park is massive and there are endless things to see and do.
+Full of waterfalls, deep Scottish glens, rugged Highland mountains, many freshwater islands and Viking history, Loch Lomond & Trossachs National Park truly is a special place in Scotland

 Loch Lomond may be the most beautiful Loch in the whole of Scotland, sure Loch Ness gets all the attention, as it’s got it’s own monster, but Loch Lomond has islands, mountains and glens in abundance.
 On Loch Lomond there are over 30 Islands, some big enough to have a farm on, some so small you may struggle to even get a tent on it.